Peter Dervan: Early life and education

-Peter B. Dervan was born on June 28, 1945 in Boston, Massachusetts.

-Dervan received his B.S. degree from Boston College in 1967, where professor Francis Bennett sparked his interest in synthetic organic chemistry.
+Peter B. Dervan was born on June 28, 1945, in Boston, Massachusetts, in an Irish immigrant family.
+He grew up in a family of six in Dorchester, a working-class suburb of Boston.
+Dervan attended Boston College High School and received his B.S. degree from Boston College in 1967, where professor Francis Bennett sparked his interest in organic chemistry.
 He began graduate studies at the University of Wisconsin then moved with Jerome A. Berson's research group to Yale University where he completed his graduate research in physical organic chemistry, studying ways in which chemical bonds are created and broken apart.
-He received his Ph.D. degree from Yale in 1972, for The Stereochemistry of the Thermal Rearrangements of Trans-1,2-Dialkenylcyclobutanes and Cis-1,2-Dialkenylcyclobutanes.
-He then became an NIH postdoctoral fellow at Stanford.
+He received his Ph.D. degree from Yale University in 1972, for The Stereochemistry of the Thermal Rearrangements of Trans-1,2-Dialkenylcyclobutanes and Cis-1,2-Dialkenylcyclobutanes.
+He then became an NIH postdoctoral fellow at Stanford, working with Eugene van Tamelen.

 Career

 Dervan became an assistant professor of chemistry at Caltech in 1973, joining John D. Roberts, Robert G. Bergman and Robert Ellsworth Ireland in the organic chemistry group.
 He became an associate professor in 1979, and professor in 1982.
 He was appointed as the first Bren Professor of Chemistry in 1988.
 He served as Chair of Caltech's Division of Chemistry and Chemical Engineering from 1994 to 1999.
-Dervan has published more than 325 papers and taught hundreds of students.
+Dervan has published more than 360 papers and taught hundreds of students.